outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - random can also mean 'difference is default' - difference in this case represents the efficiency, and the distortions from that efficiency represent the outlier values

       - so in random functions, given the definition of random, there are biases rewarding:
-        - difference between adjacent values (only 1/6 probability of the next value being the same value, and 2/6 (1 and 6) values have only a 1/6 probability of the next value being one unit away)
+        - difference between adjacent values (only 1/6 probability of the next value being the same value, and 2/6 (1 and 6) values have only a 1/6 probability of the next value being one unit away) if the number of possibilities is greater than 2
         - similarity to default/efficient value
         - difference in set type (average vs. extreme)
         - compliance with common patterns (like 'many symmetry origin values (like an average) plus few extreme/different values')